Duane Carlisle, MSc

 He is the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
 Lightning Fast Training Systems has trained more than 10,000 athletes in 20 sports, produced more than 1,000 Division I athletes, and Carlisle's instructional videos on speed training have consistently been top sellers.

-He received a bachelor's degree from the University of Maryland with an emphasis in economics and physical education, where he was also competed for the track and field team.
+He received a bachelor's degree in economics from the University of Maryland, where he was also competed for the track and field team.
 Carlisle received his master's degree in exercise and sport science with an emphasis in Strength and Conditioning from Edith Cowan University in Perth, Australia.

 Carlisle is a certified strength and conditioning specialist through the National Strength and Conditioning Association (NSCA).
 He is also Strength and Conditioning Coach Certified through the Collegiate Strength and Conditioning Coaches Association (CSCCa), and is an CSCCa Approved Mentor.
 He holds Sport Performance Coach certification through U.S.A.
 Weight Lifting (USAW) and is a certified personal trainer through the National Academy of Sports Medicine (NASM).